Chart Color Schemes

 Seville features high concentrations of family households, with a higher-than-average median household size

 Family households account for 83.1% of all households, including 44.1% couples with children, 27.8% couples without children, and 10.0% single parent families.
-Non-family households make up the remaining 16.9%, consisting of lone person households at 15.3% and group households comprising 1.7%.
-The median household size is 2.9 people, larger than the Greater Melbourne average of 2.7.
+Non-family households make up the remaining 16.9%, with lone person households at 15.3% and group households comprising 1.7% of the total.
+The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households